Optical spin conductivity in ultracold quantum gases: Introduction

 One of the hot topics in the rapid growth of the spintronics is to measure AC spin currents in a direct manner~\cite{heinrich,woltersdorf,matsuo,jiao,sun,hahn,wei,weiler,li,kobayashi,kurimune}.
 Such AC currents are detected in junction systems, and the determination of an AC conductivity of bulk spin transport is difficult in solid state systems.
 To address this spin transport property, we shed light on ultracold atoms being an ideal platform for quantum simulation of many-body systems~\cite{schafer}.
 Recently, the cold-atom analog of electronics referred to as atomtronics has attracted widespread attention~\cite{amico}, and transport measurements with ultracold atoms have been done with bulk~\cite{ott,strohmaier,Sommer:2011a,Sommer:2011b,Jepsen:2020,Bardon:2014,Hild:2014,Koschorreck:2013,schneider,ronzheimer,heinze,scherg,brown,nichols,Anderson:2019} and mesoscopic setups~\cite{krinner}.
 One of the advantages of ultracold atoms is that spin-selective manipulation and probe are allowed, which opens up the possibility of precise measurements of spin transport~\cite{enss-thywissen}.

-In this Letter, we propose that ultracold atoms provide us with a simple way to measure an optical spin conductivity $\sigma_{\alpha\beta}^{(S)}(\omega)$, which characterizes an AC response of bulk spin transport.
+In this paper, we propose that ultracold atoms provide us with a simple way to measure an optical spin conductivity $\sigma_{\alpha\beta}^{(S)}(\omega)$, which characterizes an AC response of bulk spin transport.
 The spectrum of $\sigma_{\alpha\beta}^{(S)}(\omega)$ includes richer information on bulk properties than its DC limit related to spin diffusion, which has been actively studied~\cite{Sommer:2011a,Sommer:2011b,Jepsen:2020,Bardon:2014,Hild:2014,Koschorreck:2013,enss-thywissen,Bulchandani:2021}.
-We provide the formalism of $\sigma_{\alpha\beta}^{(S)}(\omega)$ applicable to both continuum and optical lattice systems, and demonstrate the availability of $\sigma_{\alpha\beta}^{(S)}(\omega)$ by investigating experimentally verifiable systems such as a spin-1/2 superfluid Fermi gas, a spin-1 Bose-Einstein condensate (BEC), and a Tomonaga-Luttinger (TL) liquid.
+This paper is organized as follows: In Sec.~\ref{sec:optical spin conductivity}, we provide the formalism of $\sigma_{\alpha\beta}^{(S)}(\omega)$ applicable to both continuum and optical lattice systems.
+We then demonstrate the availability of $\sigma_{\alpha\beta}^{(S)}(\omega)$ by investigating experimentally verifiable systems.
+Specifically, a spin-1/2 superfluid Fermi gas, a spin-1 Bose-Einstein condensate (BEC), and a Tomonaga-Luttinger (TL) liquid are studied in Secs.~\ref{sec:S=1/2}, \ref{sec:S=1}, and \ref{sec:TLL}, respectively.
 Reflecting on nontrivial spin excitations, these systems show interesting transport properties being absent in the conventional Drude conductivity.
-We also propose a method to measure $\sigma_{\alpha\beta}^{(S)}(\omega)$ from an oscillating behavior in spin dynamics as shown in Fig.~\ref{fig1}.
-Prospects towards spin-orbit coupled and nonequilibrium systems and other promising applications suggest that $\sigma^{(S)}_{\alpha\beta}(\omega)$ may be the Rosetta stone to unravel spin dynamics of various quantum many-body systems.
+Section~\ref{sec:realization} is devoted to proposing a method to measure $\sigma_{\alpha\beta}^{(S)}(\omega)$ from an oscillating behavior in spin dynamics as shown in Fig.~\ref{fig1}.
+Prospects towards spin-orbit coupled and nonequilibrium systems in Sec.~\ref{sec:extension} and other promising applications in Sec.~\ref{sec:applications} suggest that $\sigma^{(S)}_{\alpha\beta}(\omega)$ may be the Rosetta stone to unravel spin dynamics of various quantum many-body systems.
+We conclude in Sec~\ref{sec:conclusion}.
 In what follows, we set $\hbar=k_B=1$.